 Where to stay:

-Nukus: There are only two real options in town.
-Hotel Nukus is the better alternative. $10/person.
+Nukus: There are only a handful real options in town.
+Hotel Nukus was the better alternative during our visit. $10/person.
 Just watch out for drunk “senators” hanging outside in the evening.
+Find a hotel in Nukus.

 Where to eat: